–Underdrains Chronology during 1981 to Nov 2014

 Lot owners were given a letter in June 2013 showing them where plotting had been proposed but not necessarily completed and giving them guide lines as to what they can do around this “system” within their own private property.
 Attorneys and the County have cautioned the SSSF trustees against placing the underdrains under the auspices of the HOA as doing so may lead to property owner lawsuits against the HOA.
 Throwing caution to the wind, a new “Architectural Rule” passed by three trustees [Hibdon, Milkis, Fassett], under pressure from Bill Noland, c.
 November 2013, is a huge infringement on private property rights in Silver Springs SF and tramples the voting rights of the HOA Membership approving the Articles of Incorporation.
 Any changes made to the CCRs need to be voted on and passed by a majority of HOA property owners.
 This is not the first time Noland has circumvented proper authorization for assessments, remember the March 2010 assessment from the MA for repairing the private small lake; or the Affidavit purporting the Master Association twelve presidents agreed and signed the lake transfer agreement.
 Noland and supporters vetoed a vote to make this work and cost transparent by making underdrain documents available to the homeowners and the BOT.

 2013 SSSFHOA Architectural Rules amendment: 19.
 On lots where the ground water underdrain exists, no trees or deep rooted bushes (roots that may exceed 2’ deep) may be planted within the 8’ front, side and rear nonexclusive public utility and drainage easement as shown on the recorded plat.
 Those lots that have a platted 30’county road and utility easement on the front of the lot will measure the 8’ planting restriction back from the edge of the street gutter on the side of the residence.
 Where the underdrain runs outside of the platted easements, but within a property boundary, the 8’ planting restriction will be observed within 4’ either side of the alignment of the drain.
 (See CCR Article IX, Section 3).
+The underdrains are mentioned only in the Developers CCRs from 1979 to 1982.
+They were not carried over to the new SSSFHOA in 1985, to the present. |

 This CCR amendment displays furtive activities by trustees.
 Only one point of view was considered.
 Opposition to the underdrains has been razed, bullied, knocked down without discussion by board members and Noland, and without notifying homeowners of the opposition and negative consequences of digging out this defunct system.
 Who and how many will benefit and at what cost?